 Its the fuzzy mohair I can’t get over, but one can’t really absorb the scope of their opulence until modelled by a niece !
 And I do hope that in the near future one or both of my nieces will model these sweaters, but as its been a solid wave of record heat most of September so far, and since this particular sweater duo is excessively hot and fuzzy, I can’t be sure of anything.
 Why not wait?
 Honestly, the rush to get this design finished inconveniently during a hellish California heat wave, with still-life photos having to suffice, is simply so that all of the rose loving knitters of the world will have something to cast on as soon as Autumn hits!

 Sewing buttons and labels on finally . . . the cardigan is completely dry . . . oh joy of joys !
 Do you think these are the right ones?
-I had to cut them off of a shirt I had, one-inch shell, they are lovely and seem just right.
+I had to cut them off one of my shirts as I desperately needed 1″ shell buttons, they are lovely and seem just right.
 Also I went out to the garden devastated by last week’s 106F heat wave, but there were some roses, so I cut them and put them in jars and into the fridge.
 Frayed and dwarfed by our mountain climate, not sure if they will do, but I really don’t want to make a trip into town for a bouquet of roses to photograph.
 Shall I make do?